open-horizon/anax/agent-install/test/README.md

 * Gets specified packages distributives
 * Verifies installation and functionality of the `agent-install.sh` script
 * Can be used for cluster heatchcheck
+* Checks if the `agent-install.sh` script performs switching from one configuration to another (it doesn't require any (re)installation but makes changes in the agent configuration so it's set up against new environment)

 ## Requirements